ArpitaBadatia/customer_behavior_analysis/README.md

 ---

-## ▶️ How to Run the Project
-1. Clean the raw dataset using Microsoft Excel
-2. Upload the cleaned dataset into a SQL database
-3. Perform data analysis using SQL queries
-4. Connect SQL to Power BI
-5. Build interactive visuals and slicers
-6. Analyze customer behavior using the dashboard

----

 ## ✅ Conclusion
 This project demonstrates the use of **Excel, SQL (including window functions), and Power BI** for customer behavior analysis.
 It showcases foundational data analysis skills such as data cleaning, querying, ranking, visualization, and insight generation, making it suitable for entry-level data analyst roles.